DavidAce/h5pp/README.md

 #### Opt-in automatic dependency installation
 The CMake flag `H5PP_DOWNLOAD_METHOD` controls the automated behavior for finding or installing dependencies.
 It can take one of three valid strings:
 * `none` (default) all handling of dependencies is disabled and linking is left to the user.
-* `find-only` only attempt to find dependencies already installed (no downloads).
+* `find-only` will only try to find dependencies already installed (no downloads).
+There are several variables you can pass to CMake to guide `find_package` calls, see [CMake build options](#cmake-build-options) below.
 * `conan` to install dependencies using the [conan package manager](https://conan.io/).
 This method is guided by `conanfile.txt` found in this project's root directory.
   This method requires conan to be installed prior (for instance through `pip`, `conda`, `apt`, etc).
 To let CMake find conan you have three options:
   * Add conan install (or bin) directory to the environment variable `PATH`.
   * Export conan install (or bin) directory in the environment variable `CONAN_PREFIX`, i.e. from command line: `export CONAN_PREFIX=<path-to-conan>`
   * Give the variable `CONAN_PREFIX` directly to CMake, i.e. from command line: `cmake -DCONAN_PREFIX:PATH=<path-to-conan> ...`
-* `native` to find dependencies pre-installed somewhere on your system using `find_package`.
-If finding fails, dependencies are downloaded and built from source during CMake configure, and installed under `CMAKE_INSTALL_PREFIX`.
-There are several variables you can pass to CMake to guide `find_package` calls, see [build options](#cmake-build-options).
+* `native` Begins just like `find-only`.
+If the library isn't found it will be downloaded and built from source using native CMake commands during configure, and installed under `CMAKE_INSTALL_PREFIX`.
-    By default it searches standard system install directories as well as typical anaconda3 or miniconda directories.

 #### CMake build options